gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: mode_check

-       Plot the moments distance objective function for values around the computed minimum for each estimated parameter in turn.
+       Plots univariate slices through the moments distance objective function around the computed minimum for each estimated parameter.
 This is helpful to diagnose problems with the optimizer.
        Default: not set.